riffnshred/nhl-led-scoreboard/README.md

 ![scoreboard demo](assets/images/scoreboard.jpg)

 ## Join our community
-We have a nice community growing everyday on discord.
-If you need help or is curious of the developement of the project come join by clicking on this button.
+We have a nice community growing every day on discord.
+If you need help or you are curious about the development of the project, come join us by clicking on this button.

 [![discord button](assets/images/discord_button.png)](https://discord.gg/CWa5CzK)